yantisj/netgrph/docs/INSTALL.md

 ## Install Notes

 Netgrph was built on Ubuntu 14.04 LTS but should be portable to any other Python 3.4+ system.
-I have done limited testing at this point on other systems (MacOS), so I highly recommend this OS right now.
-In the near future, I plan to ship a set of ansible scripts for easy install, but at first this is what I have.
+I have done testing on Ubuntu 16.04 and MacOS, and I highly recommend Ubuntu trusty or xenial for support purposes.
+I provide ansible scripts for an easy install on a base Ubuntu system, and will be creating a Docker file before long.

+### Ansible Install
+- See the README.md in docs/playbooks/
+- Install ansible on your machine, and point the playbook towards localhost as documented, or a remote host if you are familiar with Ansible.

-### Test Install Instructions
+### Manual Install Instructions

 - For testing, you can install everything but the database under your user on any system
 - If you do not have root access to your system, use virtualenv to satisfy the pip requirements